rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/vision/vision-setup-image-capture.md

 * [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) complete.

 ## Capture images

-To capture images using the Azure Eye SoM of the devkit for an existing vision project, do the following:

 1. Power on your devkit.
 If your devkit is not connected to a Wi-Fi network, set up a connection through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) before proceeding.